Trump says that he's asked 'about 7' countries to join coalition to police Iran's Strait of Hormuz

 Iranian strikes have killed at least a dozen civilians in Gulf countries, most of them migrant workers.

-In Iran, the International Committee for the Red Cross said more than 1,300 people have been killed.
+In Iran, the Iranian Red Crescent said more than 1,300 people have been killed.
 Iran’s Health Ministry said 223 women and 202 children are among the dead, according to Mizan, the judiciary’s official news agency.

 Iran’s government on Sunday showed journalists buildings damaged by strikes in Tehran on Friday.
 A police station was hit and surrounding buildings were damaged.
 Some apartments’ outer walls had been stripped away.